Resident Evil Village ending, post-credit scene explained

 Source: www.residentevil.com

-What does the conclusion of Ethan's new adventure mean for Resident Evil 9?
+What does the conclusion of Ethan's new adventure mean for Resident Evil 9 and the future of the series?

 More in www.cnet.com